clibs/clib/BEST_PRACTICE.md

 │
 ├── package.json
 │
-├── src/
+└── src/
-│   ├── main.c
+    ├── main.c
-│   ├── function.c
+    ├── function.c
-│   ├── function.h
+    ├── function.h
-│   └── etc...
+    └── etc...
-│
-└── test.sh
 ```

-`test.sh` is your test script. `src` is the directory where you source
-code is in.
-And `deps` is the directory where you libraries will be
-downloaded when you run `clib install <username/library>`.
+`src` is the directory where you source code is in.
+And `deps` is the directory where you libraries will be downloaded when you run `clib install <username/library>`.

 Knowing all of that, lets have a look at an example Makefile.